“Blaming the victim” has been the common resort of the guilty in rationalizing and distorting the horror of the crime itself.

-Having compromised ourselves down to 22% of historical Palestine, we are now being asked to be party to Israel’s illegal annexation of Jerusalem and its settlement policies—i.e. an unholy partnership for the violation of international law and the relevant UN resolutions.
+Having compromised ourselves down to 22% of historical Palestine, we are now being asked to be a party to Israel’s illegal annexation of Jerusalem and its settlement policies—i.e. an unholy partnership for the violation of international law and the relevant UN resolutions.

-Should we be unwilling to self-negate, to refuse the role of good little natives, and to continue rejecting the Israeli unilateral version of “peace” that “offers” us a subservient stateless of isolated Bantustans under Israel’s apartheid system, then we will be pounded into submission.
+Should we be unwilling to self-negate, to refuse the role of good little natives, and to continue rejecting the Israeli unilateral version of “peace” that “offers” us a subservient stateless of isolated Bantustans under Israel’s apartheid system, then we will be pounded into submission?

 After all, if pressure and threat and political arm-twisting do not work, sheer naked military aggression can produce the desired results—since “Arabs understand only the language of violence.”